Phantasy Star Online: Online functionality

 One of the biggest challenges was bridging the language barrier between global players.
 Sonic Team felt that developing a universal language system would be the largest barrier to a global gaming network.
 The team started by developing the word select system, which allows players to select predefined expressions to be translated to other players.
 The system had about 2000 words near the end of development, and Naka found it difficult to add more words to satisfy all player needs.
-Sonic Team built support for five languages: Japanese, English, Spanish, German, and French.
+Sonic Team built support for Japanese, English, Spanish, German and French.
 They omitted Italian and Portuguese due to time constraints.
 Korean was also considered because of the internet boom in Korea at the time.
-Japanese and English were easier to implement because the only concern is the word location in the sentence, whereas Spanish and French have grammatical gender.
+Japanese and English were easier to implement because the only concern is the word order and do not use grammatical gender.
 The language system had to be fully redesigned at least once.

 Each server could accommodate one thousand players.
 Sega initially prepared 20 network servers to accommodate 20,000 online users for game's launch, with room to add more servers as necessary.
 This was increased to support up to 36,000 players right before launch.
 Sonic Team partnered with Swatch to use Swatch Internet time (or "beat time") as a universal clock for the game.
 The clock was implemented so players could coordinate with those in other countries on when to play online.
 The clock system divides each 24 hours into 1000 beats, with one beat equaling one minute and 26.4 seconds.
 The time was maintained directly on the server and not based on the user's clock on their system.
 Sonic Team decided not to add jumping to keep the levels simple and simplify the network code.